Wikenbrant/ASP.NET_Core-Vite/Part1/BlogPost.md

 });
 ```

-Now when we run npm run build the generated at /wwwroot/dist/
+Now when we run npm run build Vite will use Rollup to bundle and build for production to folder “/wwwroot/dist/”.

-Then we need to add the genrated files to our head tag in /Pages/Shared/_Layout.cshtml, add this inside the head tag.
+Then we need to add the generated files to our head tag “/Pages/Shared/_Layout.cshtml” and add this inside of the head tag.

 ``` typescript
 <environment exclude="Development">